Peraxilla tetrapetala

-(Metrosideros excelsa), puriri (Vitex lucens) and towai (Weinmannia sylvicola), and hence, is the most widely distributed beech mistletoe.
+(Metrosideros excelsa), pūriri (Vitex lucens) and tōwai (Weinmannia sylvicola), and hence, is the most widely distributed beech mistletoe.

 P. tetrapetala is hermaphroditic, self-compatible, and is both bird-pollinated and bird-dispersed, yet has an explosive bud-opening mechanism.
 It is thought that birds are more important for seed dispersal than for pollination.

-The caterpillar of the endemic moth Zelleria maculata feeds on the inside flower buds of P. tetrapetala.
+The caterpillar of the endemic moth Zelleria maculata feeds on the inside flower buds of P. tetrapetala and as a result can affect the production of seeds of this plant.

 Conservation

 The plant is highly palatable to the introduced common brushtail possum resulting in a threat to the plant population.

 The possum browsing effect appears more important in the North Island than in the South Island, where the major cause of foliage browse has been attributed to insect attack.
 A continued major threat is habitat loss.

 Red mistletoe is listed as in "Gradual Decline" in the New Zealand Threat Classification System and relies on conservation measures to halt the decline.